A Story of Hope

 The following paragraph is taken from a novel by a former NHS doctor, the last statement being dark humour: “GCS, is a measure of conscious level.
 You get a mark from 1–4 for eye response, 1–5 for verbal response and 1–6 for motor response, giving you a maximum total score of 15 if completely normal and a lowest possible score of 3 if you’re dead.”

-I’ve logged my recorded GCS values on a separate web page, where between 31st July and 15th August 2015 I was assessed as GCS 3.
+I’ve logged my recorded GCS values, as well as a little more explanation about GCS.
+In summary, between 31st July and 15th August 2015, I was assessed as GCS 3.

 Locked-In Syndrome